AstroBookings/.github/profile/README.md

 ### ▶️ On Twitter

 I am twitting about tech stuff every day, and sure about the evolution of [#AstroBookings](https://twitter.com/hashtag/AstroBookings?).
 You can [**follow me on @albertobasalo twitter account**](https://twitter.com/albertobasalo)

-### ▶️ On your email

-I send once or twice per week an email sharing the insights of the project development.
-You can [**subscribe to the newsletter here.**](https://www.getrevue.co/profile/albertobasalo)

 ### ▶️ On Medium